 - Essential Oil Magazine

-Then during your account creation process, include Essential Rewards (where you make monthly orders and earn 10%+ on products you purchase to use as product credit for free items later on), and add the Seedlings Baby Wipes (if you have kids in diapers, be sure to snag the 3-pack… that is what we use).
+Then during your account creation process, be sure to sign up for the Subscribe To Save program (where you make monthly orders and earn 10%+ on products you purchase to use as product credit for free items later on), and add the Seedlings Baby Wipes (if you have kids in diapers, be sure to snag the 3-pack… that is what we use).

 Total cost with the 3-pack wipes: $185.50 (not including shipping or tax), and you’ll receive $18.55 back for your rewards points to use as cash for free products.